Columbia 8.7

 The Columbia 8.7 is a sailboat that was designed by Alan Payne as a cruiser and first built in 1976.

 Production

 The design was built by Columbia Yachts in the United States from 1976 until 1979, when the moulds were purchased by Hughes Boat Works.
 Production continued at Hughes in Huron Park, Ontario in Canada from 1979 until 1982, after the company entered receivership.
 The moulds then went to Aura Yachts, who continued production of completed boats and kits until 1986 when Hughes Boatworks Inc. was re-formed and took over production once again.
-Production ended about 1987 witgh 380 boats completed.
+Production ended about 1987 with 380 boats completed.
 The Hughes plant was destroyed by fire in 1991 and the company wound up.

 Design

 The Columbia 8.7 is a recreational keelboat, built predominantly of solid, hand-laid fibreglass, with a balsa-cored deck.
 It has a masthead sloop rig, a raked stem, slightly angled transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
 Some late-production boats had a wheel steering.
 It displaces 8500 lb and carries 3500 lb of ballast.

 The boat has a draft of 4.67 ft with the standard keel.